yousefelassal/quote-cron/README.md

 > We are stuck with technology when what we really want is just stuff that works.

 > A friend is a gift you give yourself.

+> Forgiveness is choosing to love.
+It is the first skill of self-giving love.